RockefellerArchiveCenter/fluxx_exporter/README.md

 #### Step 2: Upload Fluxx Table API Documentation Pages
 Fluxx Exporter requires information from your API documentation to configure tables and fields for export.
 Follow these steps to import the HTML files you just downloaded from Fluxx.

-##### Option A: Use the Fluxx Exporter Interface (Preferred Method)
 1. In Fluxx Exporter, navigate to the [Import page](http://localhost:8000/import/)
 2. Use the form to select the grant request HTML file that you downloaded from Fluxx (required), and any other table documentation files you downloaded.
 3. Click "Upload" to import these files.

-##### Option B: Manually Add or Edit Tables and Fields (Advanced Method)

-**Fluxx administrator access is required.**

-1. Go to [Fluxx Exporter admin](http://localhost:8000/admin) > "Tables" (or "Fields")
-2. Click "Add Table"/"Add Field" OR select a table or field to change.
-3. Manually add or edit entries.
-4. When adding a field, choose its associated table and, if applicable, related table.
-The tables you select must already be initialized.

-Notes:
-- Any changes to tables or fields will appear immediately when you refresh Fluxx Exporter.
-- **No validation** occurs against the Fluxx API.
-Double-check field names using the API documentation, or by exporting a table from the Fluxx UI and checking the CSV output header.

 ## Export Grant Records